juliehhoang/acit2420-assignment2/README.md

 The system setup scripts will automate the process of installing software and configuring directories for ease of use.
 #### Script Components
 1. **Package Installation**: Installs required packages.
-2. **Symbolic Links Creation: Creates symbolic links from configuration files to the appropriate locations.
+2. **Symbolic Links Creation**: Creates symbolic links from configuration files to the appropriate locations.
 3. **Master Script**: Used to call package installation and symbolic links creation as required.
 ---
 ### `install_packages.sh` - Package Installation Script